-We recommend that you select a contemporary monologue (written in 1950–present): something you can easily relate to and is appropriate for your age.
+We recommend that you select contemporary monologues (written in 1950–present) that you can easily relate to and are appropriate for your age.
 Should you be drawn to a pre-1950 European play, please consider a contemporary translation.
 We prefer that you avoid verse plays as the language often becomes more of a barrier than a window.

 We do not recommend pieces from films or original material.
-If you choose your piece from a monologue book, please be aware that many other actors will also.
-As a result, your choice is likely to be overdone.
-Make sure you know the whole play from which you choose your monologue; we may wish to discuss the play with you.
+If you choose your piece from a monologue book, please be aware that many other actors may have also and your choice, as a result, is likely to be overdone.
+Make sure you have read the whole play from which you chose your monologue; we may wish to discuss it with you.

 Finally, remember we are most interested in seeing who you are in the audition.
-We want to see you reflected through the character you play and the piece you perform.
+We want to see you reflected through the characters you play and the pieces you perform.
 Pick good material for yourself, prepare it, and do it well.
 We want to see skill and potential, so play to your strengths.